Skip to main content

 What shipped

-Quiet Hours shipped in both surfaces in a single release.
-The team gave deliverability a clean answer for the support tickets they had been absorbing for over a year.
+Quiet Hours for Flows shipped inside Sender preferences in a single release.
+The team gave deliverability and AMs a clean answer for the support tickets they had been absorbing for over a year.

 Reflection